PlaySorbonne/rest_QRCode/README.md

 # Start the server

-`./run.sh` will clear the qr folder
+`./run.sh` will clear the qr folder and start the script